UN STAFF OFFICERS COURSE (UNSOC)

 - Comprehend strategic fundamentals and principles of UN peacekeeping;

-- Understand the organization and functioning of UN peacekeeping mission;
+- Understand the organization and functioning of the UN peacekeeping mission;

 - Comprehend the legal and policy framework governing mandates of UN peace operations;